The C.U.B.E. 150 Passes Some Tough Testing!

 Field Test #4: Resort Construction in the Bahamas

-A contractor building a resort on a remote island had a problem producing concrete for footings and grouting block.
+A contractor building a resort on a remote island had a problem producing concrete for footings and grouting blocks.
 No ready-mix availability meant using a 1/3 yard portable mixer and losing valuable time.

-In addition, he could not get the consistency concrete strength that was demanded for the project.
-Using the C.U.B.E. he can produce over 15 yards a day and has completed cylinder tests to find a consistent 3800 PSI in 8-days.
+In addition, he could not get the consistent concrete strength that was demanded by the project.
+Using the C.U.B.E.
+150 he can produce over 15 yards a day and has completed cylinder tests to find a consistent 3800 PSI in 8-days.

 His mix design includes 9 bags of Portland cement, two tractor buckets of gravel, three tractor buckets of sand and 35-40 gallons of water.